-Milder and softer than their onion cousins, leeks have a delicate flavor that’s perfect for the transition into spring.
-They’re essential to the classic French mirepoix, which forms the base of soups and stews, but leeks can also be the star of the show when prepared simply, cooked whole and served as a side dish.
-Here are our best tips and tools for working with leeks, plus a few favorite recipes for winter and spring.
+Leeks have a delicate flavor that’s perfect for the transition from winter into spring.
+Milder and softer than their onion cousins, they’re often included in the classic French mirepoix, which forms the base of soups and stews.
+Leeks can also be the star of the show when prepared simply, cooked whole and served as a side dish.
+Here are our best tips and tools for working with them—plus a few of our favorite recipes for winter and spring.

-Look for: Choose leeks on the smaller side, with firm, dark green leaves and roots that are pliable and light in color.
+Look for leeks on the smaller side, with firm, dark green leaves and roots that are pliable and light in color.
 Keep them in a plastic bag in the refrigerator for up to 5 days.

 - Shun Classic Chef’s Knife for halving and slicing